labid-al-nahiyan/Football_Player/README.md

 # Football Player Managment

- The project was coded by JAVA in  Level-1/Term-2.
-JAVAFX was used for graphical interface.
+ This was JAVA project for CSE-108 in  Level-1/Term-2.
+Website Builder JAVAFX was used for graphical interface.

 ### Features :